srikanthgurram/selenium_training/selenium/Readme.md

 - Managing Ajax based components
 - Concepts of Set Interface in Java
 - Testing https websites / Managing certificate errors in https websites in IE, Chrome and Mozilla
+- Listeners- Using WebDriverEventListener
+- Practical usage of Listeners in Selenium